Dynamic-Capital/Dynamic-Capital/dynamic-capital-ton/apps/miniapp/README.md

    `.env.local`), restart the dev server, and repeat the curl command.
 This time the request should proxy through to the Supabase Edge function and return its response.

+## Theme synchronization

+Wallet-driven themes flow through three layers:

+1. `shared/miniapp/theme-loader.ts` exposes the `MiniAppThemeManager`, which
+   fetches Theme NFT metadata and commits any wallet-defined CSS variables (gradients, shadows, custom fonts, etc.) directly to `document.documentElement.style`.
+2. `src/components/Providers.tsx` subscribes to the manager with `useMiniAppThemeManager` and mirrors any `--data-*` variables onto actual `data-*` attributes.
+The effect seeds deterministic defaults (dark mode when TonConnect has not resolved yet) so Once UI tokens stay stable during SSR, and it restores the baseline Once UI attributes whenever a wallet theme is removed.
+3. Once UI’s `ThemeProvider` and `DataThemeProvider` read those `data-*` attributes to resolve their token maps.
+Because we only overwrite attributes that a wallet explicitly overrides, the default Once UI palette continues to drive semantic tokens while wallet themes control bespoke CSS variables.

+When adding new wallet theme capabilities, extend the provider effect to map additional `--data-*` keys and keep this section up to date so contributors know which layer owns each responsibility.